Privacy Statement - 112 Suomi -application

 13. Access to personal data

 Data subjects have the right to access any personal data concerning them that are held in the data file.
-Requests to this effect must be made in writing and e-mailed to [email protected] or sent by post to the Emergency Response Centre Agency at PO Box 112, 28131 Pori, FINLAND, with enough personal information to enable the controller to identify the data subject.
+Requests to this effect must be made in writing and e-mailed to [email protected] or sent by post to the Emergency Response Centre Agency at PO Box 112, FI-28131 PORI, Finland, with enough personal information to enable the controller to identify the data subject.
+When requesting information, please note that the location data provided by the app and the user’s phone number are retained in the cloud service only for 24 hours after the Call button is used, after which the information will be automatically destroyed.

 14. Data subjects’ rights